Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Results and Discussion

 \subsubsection{Pseudocubic lattice constant}

-To understand the effect of B concentration on the formation energy of \baln alloy crystal structures, we first look at the lattice parameters of these alloys.
-Due to the manner in which the CE with DFT structural relaxation computed the ground state structures, there in no restrictions on the space group for each alloy structures to be limited to that of the wurtzite phase.
-As a result the spacegroup of the ground state structures at each B concentration are often different, which makes direct comparison of attributes such as lattice parameters difficult.
-Table S2 in the SI shows the formation energies, lattice parameters, and space groups for each of the \baln lloy structures.
+To understand the effect of B-fractions on the formation energy of \baln alloy crystal structures, we first look at the lattice parameters of these alloys.
+Due to the manner in which the CE, with DFT structural relaxation, computed the ground state structures, there is no restriction that the space group be limited to that of the wurtzite phase.
+As a result, the space group of the ground state structures at each B-fraction are often different, which makes direct comparison of attributes such as lattice parameters difficult.
+Table S2 in the SI shows the formation energies, lattice parameters, and space groups for each of the \baln alloy structures.

-Consequently, we use the pseudocubic lattice constant, PLC, to compare the ground state structures lattice constant.
+Consequently, we use the pseudocubic lattice constant (PLC) to compare the ground state structures' lattice constants.
 The PLC is defined as the cube root of the volume, $V_{cell}^{1/3}$, of the cell per 4 atoms (similar to the cell of AlN and BN).
-In other words, the PLC is defined as the normalized cube root of the cell volume and measures the lattice size for structures of different shapes and sizes.
-The PLC of all the structures are shown in Figure \ref{fig:lattice_parameters}(a).
+In other words, the PLC is defined as the normalized cube root of the cell volume and effectively measures the lattice size for structures of different shapes and sizes.
+The PLC of each structure is shown in Figure \ref{fig:lattice_parameters}(a).
 The \baln alloy structures closely follow the linear Vegard's law relationship without bowing.
-The minor deviation at $x=0.417$ is discussed and explained next.
+Furthermore, the minor deviation at $x=0.417$ is discussed and explained next.